mkriaf/pagerduty-aws-workshop/content/03_eventbridge/page-2-pagerduty.md

 ![Add EventBridge integration](/images/eb_addext2.png)

+You may need to click the "Add Service" button at the top.

 A new, blank form will appear for the new integration.
 Enter the data as below.

 * __Name__ - This is the name that will appear on the Incident Details page under the More Actions menu.